Meet7834/Flit/README.md

 ## Roadmap:

-* Add support for 'if' statements and loops.
+* Add support for 'elif' statements and loops.
+* Add Functions
 * Introduce more data types.